nwheels-io/NuLink/docs/readme-nuget.md

                +-X- netstandard2.0/       +-V- netstandard2.0/
 ```

 In this example, every time `My.Package.csproj` is compiled, the latest binaries from its `bin/Debug` are automatically used by all consumers.
-Since the binaries are mapped (through .pdb) to local sources, code navigation and debugging on consumer side work seamlessly with the latest changes in the package.
+Since the binaries are mapped (through .pdb) to local sources, code navigation and debugging on consumer side work seamlessly with latest changes in package code.